Cuddling up with your pet in the heat while keeping cool is an art!

 - Cats – Sleep 15-20 hours per day

 But the heat of summer can be challenging when it comes to sleeping with your pet.
 Do they need help regulating temperature, like humans?
-Or are they attracted to a warm bed, no matter the time of year.
+Or are they attracted to a warm bed, no matter the time of the year?

 Despite being heat magnets, pets can overheat and dehydrate, just like humans.
 To keep your fur babies comfy through the night, offer them cool water before tucking into bed and don’t be afraid to place an oscillating fan near your bed.
 And pets like air conditioning too – they’ll just snuggle closer to you if you keep it too cool.